 For Charlton Heston, it’s just one disaster after another…

-A flight to Minneapolis is skyjacked by a mystery bomber demanding it change route to Anchorage, Alaska.
-But then there’s more calamities to come.
+A flight is skyjacked by a mystery bomber demanding it change route to Alaska with more calamities to come.

 Skyjacked (1972) Official Trailer – Charlton Heston, James Brolin Movie HD, Movieclips Classic Trailers